 4. What does Mandela thank the international leaders for?

-Answer: In the Oath-talking ceremony of Mandela, he felt very privilege to welcome the international leaders that day, because the South Africans were considered as outlaws before they got independent.
-Thus, he thanks all of them for having come to witness the historical ceremony.
-This was a gesture of international recognition to a newly born free democratic nation and it could be considered as a common victory for justice, peace and human dignity.
+Answer: In the Oath-talking ceremony of Mandela, he felt very privileged to welcome the international leaders that day, because the South Africans were considered outlaws before they got independent.
+Thus, he thanked all of them for having come to witness the historical ceremony.
+This was a gesture of international recognition to a newly born free democratic nation and it could be considered a common victory for justice, peace, and human dignity.

 5. What ideals does he set out for the future of South Africa?

-Answer: Nelson Mandela set the ideals of liberating people from the bondage of poverty, deprivation and suffering.
-He also set the ideal for a society where there would be no discrimination on basis of colour or gender.
+Answer: Nelson Mandela set the ideals of liberating people from the bondage of poverty, deprivation, and suffering.
+He also set the ideal for a society where there would be no discrimination on basis of color or gender.